sagarigrandhi/path-fm-dinov3/README.md

 ./install.sh
 ```

-This will create a virtual environment, "pathologydino", with all necessary packages pre-installed, located as a .venv folder in the same directory as openmidnight.
+This will create a virtual environment, "pathologydino", with all necessary packages pre-installed, located as a .venv folder in the same directory as path-fm-dinov3.
 It will automatically detect your machine's CUDA version and install packages appropriately.

 Note: We have only personally verified training works as intended with this repository using H100 GPUs.